-- 5.1 The City shall establish and maintain its accounting systems according to generally accepted accounting practices and shall adhere to generally accepted accounting principles and standards promulgated by the Government Finance Officers Association (GFOA) and Government Accounting Standards Board (GASB). - 5.2 An annual audit shall be performed by an independent public accounting firm, which will issue an opinion on the annual financial statements, along with a management letter identifying areas needing improvement, if necessary. - 5.3 Full disclosure shall be provided in the financial statements and bond representations. - 5.3.1 Upon request, all departments will provide notice of all significant events and financial and related matters to the Finance Director for the City's annual disclosures to the municipal markets as required by SEC Regulation 15-C-2-12.
+- 5.1 The City shall establish and maintain its accounting systems according to generally accepted accounting practices and shall adhere to generally accepted accounting principles and standards promulgated by the GFOA and Government Accounting Standards Board (GASB). - 5.2 An annual audit shall be performed by an independent public accounting firm, which will issue an opinion on the annual financial statements, along with a management letter identifying areas needing improvement, if necessary. - 5.3 Full disclosure shall be provided in the financial statements and bond representations. - 5.3.1 Upon request, all departments will provide notice of all significant events and financial and related matters to the Finance Director for the City's annual disclosures to the municipal markets as required by SEC Regulation 15-C-2-12.
 Full disclosure will be provided in the financial statements and bond representations.
-Significant events include delinguencies and defaults related to the City's bonds, adverse tax opinions or events affecting the tax exempt status of bonds, the release, substitutions or sale of property securing repayment of bonds and other events having a significant impact on the City's finances and outstanding bonds.
-The Finance Director will notify all Nationally Recognized Municipal Securities Information Repositories of these significant events. - 5.3.2 The City's asset capitalization policy is to capitalize and depreciate assets greater than \$10,000 with a useful life beyond one year.
-Capital assets costing less than \$10,000 or having a useful life of one year or less will be treated as operating expenditures.
+Significant events include delinquencies and defaults related to the City's bonds, adverse tax opinions or events affecting the tax-exempt status of bonds, the release, substitutions or sale of property securing repayment of bonds and other events having a significant impact on the City's finances and outstanding bonds.
+The Finance Director will notify all Nationally Recognized Municipal Securities Information Repositories of these significant events. - 5.3.2 The City's asset capitalization policy applies to assets that both cost more than \$10,000 and have a useful life beyond one year.
+Purchases of a group of assets that bring the total cost to more than \$10,000 are generally not to be capitalized.
+Routine repairs or maintenance (for example large motor rebuilds) costing more than \$10,000 that does not improve the original asset by adding functionality or capacity is not capitalizable. - 5.4 Up-to-date accounting and budgeting information is available online to all management and authorized support staff.
+Quarterly actual-to-budget reports showing the status of revenues and expenditures shall be prepared and distributed to the governing body, appropriate staff, and management personnel in a timely manner and made available for public inspection.

-- 5.4 Up-to-date accounting and budgeting information is available online to all management and authorized support staff.
-Quarterly actual-to-budget reports showing the current status of revenues and expenditures shall be prepared and distributed to the governing body, appropriate staff, and management personnel in a timely manner and made available for public inspection. - 5.5 The City shall maintain an automated accounting system to monitor expenditures and revenues, relative to budget, on a monthly basis, with a thorough analysis and adjustment (if required) no less than quarterly.
+5.5 The City shall maintain an automated accounting system to monthly monitor expenditures and revenues, relative to budget, with a thorough analysis and adjustment (if required) no less than quarterly.